-When this indicator is on, the camera is in use.
+When this indicator is on, the conventional camera is in use, or the infrared camera is in recognition mode.

-2 7 System status indicators
+2 6 System status indicators

-The indicator in the ThinkPad logo on the computer lid and the indicator in the power button show the system status of your computer.
+The indicator in the ThinkPad logo on the computer lid and the indicator around the power button show the system status of your computer.

-- Blinks for three times: The computer is initially connected to power. - On: The computer is on (in normal mode). - Off: The computer is off or in hibernation mode. - Blinks quickly: The computer is entering sleep or hibernation mode. - Blinks slowly: The computer is in sleep mode.
+- Blinks for three times: The computer is initially connected to power. - On: The computer is on (in normal mode). - Off: The computer is off or in hibernation mode. - Blinks fast: The computer is entering sleep or hibernation mode. - Blinks slowly: The computer is in sleep mode.